TOTAL REQUIRED HOURS TO SIT FOR THE EXAM: 120 semester or 180 quarter

 Regardless of the educational rule used, elementary accounting classes are never acceptable for credit.
 Courses for non-accounting majors and any MBA courses that are equivalent to elementary accounting are not accepted.
 Accounting courses taken a community college or junior college are not accepted towards the accounting requirements.
 Courses offered at the freshman and sophomore level are also unacceptable towards meeting the accounting requirement.

-The Board accepts degrees from schools accredited by the following associations: Middle States Association of Colleges and Secondary Schools, New England Association of Schools and Colleges, North Central Association of Colleges and Secondary Schools, Northwest Association of Schools and Colleges, Southern Association of Colleges and Schools, Western Association of Schools and Colleges, Association of Independent Schools and Colleges who are regulated by the Commission of Independent Education, and Canadian, Mexican, Irish, and Australian academic accounting programs approved by the provincial educational bodies or the equivalent educational accreditation body for that country.
+The Board accepts degrees from schools accredited by the following associations: Middle States Association of Colleges and Secondary Schools, New England Association of Schools and Colleges, North Central Association of Colleges and Secondary Schools, Northwest Association of Schools and Colleges, Southern Association of Colleges and Schools, Western Association of Schools and Colleges, Association to Advance Collegiate Schools of Business (AACSB), Association of Independent Schools and Colleges who are regulated by the Commission of Independent Education, and Canadian, Mexican, Irish, and Australian academic accounting programs approved by the provincial educational bodies or the equivalent educational accreditation body for that country.
 If you have graduated from a school or college which is not accredited by the above mentioned means, then you must use the provisions of F.A.C.
 61H1-27.001(5).

 Applicants who have graduated from a non-accredited school may still qualify to sit for the CPA examination.
 The candidate must take 15 semester hours of graduate classes from an accredited institution.
 The 15 semester hours must include at least nine hours of graduate level accounting courses to include three semester hours of graduate tax.
-These hours must be taken after admission to graduate school.
-If the courses are taken before admission to a graduate program, the classes will not be accepted, even if the school includes them as part of the graduate program.
 The applicant must complete the graduate school courses to validate the non-accredited degree.
 These courses cannot duplicate other courses which the applicant has taken and they cannot be used to satisfy the educational requirements.
 Applicants must also submit an evaluation of their foreign transcripts, which must be completed by an evaluation service which has been approved by the Board (see Board Approved Evaluation Service).

 No credit will be given for courses which duplicate another course for which the applicant has received credit.
 Review courses are considered as duplicates.